Surgery Drains vs No Drains in Cosmetic Surgery Procedures

 - Various factors may go into DRAIN vs NO-DRAIN surgery decisions

 Surgical drains were once routinely used regardless of actually being warranted.

-- Today, advanced techniques may allow for drain-free Tummy Tuck procedures
+- But, today, advanced techniques may allow for drain-free Tummy Tuck procedures

-- Most modern BREAST LIFT and BREAST AUGMENTATION Surgeries are also available WITHOUT drains
+- Furthermore, most modern BREAST LIFT and BREAST AUGMENTATION Surgeries are also available WITHOUT drains

 Why do patients PREFER not to have drains?